daisy/pipeline-modules/braille/liblouis-utils/doc/index.md

   `locale`.

 `locale`
 : Matches only Liblouis translators with this locale.
+By default the document locale is used.
+In that case an automatic fallback mechanism is used: if nothing is found for language-COUNTRY-variant, then language-COUNTRY is searched, then language.

 <!-- `charset`
      `braille-charset`